 Prior to island life, Suzanne resided in British Columbia, Canada.
 As Veterinary Operations Director with a national veterinary group, VetStrategy, Suzanne led activities for multiple veterinary hospitals across the provinces of BC and Southern Alberta, Canada.
 Suzanne has extensive experience working within the charitable sector and spent a decade leading animal welfare and human health programs.
 For 5 years she served as Branch Manager, BC SPCA Kelowna, overseeing the care of almost 8000 animals.
-Her responsibilities included all shelter operations relating to the health and welfare of domestic, farm and wild animals.
-She increased programs to support the intake and assessment for rehabilitation of injured and orphaned wildlife and their transfer to approved rehabilitation centres.

 *Why is the wildlife of the Isle of Wight special?